Shameem Hameed

 blueDental

-Integrating Dental Care into Value-Based Models: A Holistic Approach to Health
+Integrating Dental Care into Value-Based Care Models: A Holistic Approach to Health

 In the grand tapestry of healthcare, we’ve long treated the mouth as a separate entity, a lone ranger detached from the rest of the body.
 But as any good weaver knows, neglecting a single thread can unravel the entire fabric.
 It’s time we reconsider this fragmented approach.
 The integration of dental care into Value-Based Care (VBC) models isn’t just a novel idea—it’s a necessary evolution for a truly holistic healthcare system.